amasterenko/job4j_url_shortcut/README.md

 - Codecov

 URLShortcut allows reducing URLs into short codes.
-The service collects request statistics.
+The service collects and provides request statistics.

 ### Features
 - Site registration
 - Site authentication and token-based authorization
 - URL's shortcut generation
 - Redirecting by shortcut
 - Providing statistics of the URLs redirections

 ### Basic diagram of the app
 ![ScreenShot](img/app_diagram.png)